ZjpWei/Melody/README.md

 # Melody annlysis

-Please see `README.md` file in each fold to perform CRC data analysis, Microbiome-Metabolite data analysis and Simualtion.
+Please see the README.md file in each folder to perform CRC data analysis, Microbiome-Metabolite data analysis, and Simulation.